 And Drax wants to build large batteries on site to store electricity for when the grid needs it most.
 There are other, similar projects around the world.
 A Canadian firm, Hydrostor, has designed schemes for turning old coal plants into compressed air batteries.
 The air can be released to force the plant’s turbines back into action whenever electricity is needed.

 There are plenty of other ideas for reinventing former coal-burning facilities, too.
 In 2016, China announced it had plans to convert some of its coal plants to nuclear power stations – though there has not been much news about the proposals since.
 And Drax is far from the only coal-to-biomass project in the world, even if it is the largest.
-In Denmark, a coal plant in Copenhagen is set to be turned into a 100% biomass facility.
-A new incinerator nearby will feature an artificial ski slope on the roof.

 Not all coal plant conversions are energy-producing ventures.
 Google is turning one old facility in Alabama into a data centre.

 It’s also true that, in some places, coal is still hanging on.
 Although it has abandoned more than 100 coal plants, China still relies heavily on this dusty black fossil fuel for its energy needs.
 And Germany, which has decided to close all of its nuclear power stations, currently gets more than a fifth of its energy from coal, including lignite – an even more polluting form of the fuel.

 An interactive map of the world’s coal-fired power stations from climate news site CarbonBrief reveals a swathe of plants closing in the US and Western Europe, but plenty of new ones under construction in Asia.